Judea: Geography

 Judea is a mountainous region, part of which is considered a desert.
 It varies greatly in height, rising to an altitude of 1020 m in the south at the Hebron Hills, 30 km southwest of Jerusalem, and descending to as much as 400 m below sea level in the east of the region.
 It also varies in rainfall, starting with about 400–500 mm in the western hills, rising to 600 mm around western Jerusalem (in central Judea), falling back to 400 mm in eastern Jerusalem and dropping to around 100 mm in the eastern parts, due to a rain shadow: this is the Judaean Desert.
 The climate, accordingly, moves between Mediterranean in the west and desert climate in the east, with a strip of semi-arid climate in the middle.
 Major urban areas in the region include Jerusalem, Bethlehem, Gush Etzion, Jericho and Hebron.

 Geographers divide Judea into several regions: the Hebron hills, the Jerusalem saddle, the Bethel hills and the Judaean Desert east of Jerusalem, which descends in a series of steps to the Dead Sea.
 The hills are distinct for their anticline structure.
 In ancient times the hills were forested, and the Bible records agriculture and sheep farming being practiced in the area.
 Animals are still grazed today, with shepherds moving them between the low ground to the hilltops as summer approaches, while the slopes are still layered with centuries-old stone terracing.
 The Jewish Revolt against the Romans ended in the devastation of vast areas of the Judean countryside.

-Mount Hazor marks the geographical boundary between Samaria to its north and Judea to its south.
+The rough and hilly landscape of the Judean mountains heavily shaped how people traveled in ancient times, forcing historical roads to follow natural paths like mountain ridges and river valleys.
+The main north-south route ran directly along the top of the central mountain ridge, while side roads branched out through major valleys like Soreq and Refa'im to connect the highlands with the Shephelah and the coast.
+In the north, the gentler terrain of the Benjamin Hills allowed for important routes like the Beth Horon ascent.
+In contrast, the eastern border features a sharp drop along Mount Scopus and the Mount of Olives into the dry Judean Desert.
+Along this steep slope, ancient fortresses and settlements guarded the narrow mountain passes that connected Jerusalem to the Jericho oasis and the Dead Sea basin.